 Harvesting Brussels Sprouts

 Brussels sprouts produce sprouts from the bottom of the stalk to the top.
-You can start harvesting from the bottom as soon as the sprouts are the size you want -- usually in inch in diameter.
+You can start harvesting from the bottom as soon as the sprouts are the size you want—usually an inch in diameter.
 Simply pull the sprout opposite of the direction in which it was growing, and it will snap off.
 You can also use a knife to cut the sprouts from the plant.
-The rest of the plant will continue to produce, even after several heavy frosts.
+The rest of the plant will continue to produce, even after several heavy touches of frost.

 You can also cut the entire stalk, and store it in a refrigerator or root cellar for several weeks.